 A letter of recommendation and approval from the applicant's chief or sheriff on department letterhead must be submitted with the application.
-The letter must include an attestation that the investigator seeking the IIT qualified lead investigator certification meets the years of experience requirement.
+The letter must include an attestation that the investigator seeking the IIT qualified lead investigator certificate meets the years of experience requirement.
+A designee for the agency chief or sheriff is not accepted for this requirement.